actionml/universal-recommender/README.md

  * Other documentation of the algorithm is [here](http://mahout.apache.org/users/algorithms/intro-cooccurrence-spark.html)
  * A free ebook, which talks about the general idea: [Practical Machine Learning](https://www.mapr.com/practical-machine-learning).
- * A slide deck, which talks about mixing actions and other indicator types, including content-based ones: [Creating a Unified Recommender](http://www.slideshare.net/pferrel/unified-recommender-39986309?ref=http://occamsmachete.com/ml/)
+ * A slide deck, which talks about mixing actions and other correlator types, including content-based ones: [Creating a Unified Recommender](http://www.slideshare.net/pferrel/unified-recommender-39986309?ref=http://occamsmachete.com/ml/)
  * Two blog posts: What's New in Recommenders: part [#1](http://occamsmachete.com/ml/2014/08/11/mahout-on-spark-whats-new-in-recommenders/) [#2](http://occamsmachete.com/ml/2014/09/09/mahout-on-spark-whats-new-in-recommenders-part-2/)
  * A post describing the log-likelihood ratio: [Surprise and Coincidence](http://tdunning.blogspot.com/2008/03/surprise-and-coincidence.html) LLR is used to reduce noise in the data while keeping the calculations O(n) complexity.